nikkijuk/lifegoals/README.md

 # Reflections

+## CLI tooling

 - VGV Cli creates with Github good development environment really fast, practices are solid.
+- VGV Core template creates out of box integrations for code format, static analysis and code coverage check.

+## State management

 - Bloc seems to me easy to use and especially test, async logic and subscribing to streams feels complex.
+- Bloc lifecycle needs to be controlled by my code.
+When I messed it Blocs weren't there, just as expected.
+- Blocs can have async long running functionality like subscription to streams - but to return data from them can't happen by emitting directly, since method that started the process has already returned.

+## Routing

+- Go router works well - easy api, well documented - 100% code coverage is challenging, and testing generally.

+## Missing language features: Data classes & Unions

 - Freezed saves boilerplate at Blocs events and states, but it's generator, and if generated code doesn't work or compile it's hard to debug.
-- Go router works well - easy api, well documented - 100% code coverage is challenging, and testing generally
+- Freezed shouldn't be blamed here, since it's just generator, if world outside of it isn't ok it simply doesn't know it.
+- Developer is in charge here.
+It's easy to forgot regeneration, and refactoring isn't that neat.

+## Cloud integration

-- Firebase auth ui is easy to use, but breaks modularization of architecture, as logic is embedded within ready components
+- Firebase auth ui is easy to use, but breaks modularization of architecture, as cloud access is embedded within 3rd party components
-- Firebase auth UI ties you to single cloud provider, and changing it later would be harder than necessary
+- Firebase auth UI ties you to single cloud provider, and changing it later might be harder than necessary.
 - Decision to use or not to use Firebase Auth ui boils down to question if one wants to invest on cloud independent solution

+## Dependency injection

-- Get_it and Inject seemed also to work, but I'm still experimenting with them, Bloc has different dependency handling
+- Get_it and Inject seemed also to work, but I'm still experimenting with them.
+- Bloc has it's own dependency handling, which doesn't intuitively match to Get_id & inject.

+## Host platform hassle

 - Firebase and qr/barcode scanner components have problems with ios pods - resul: ios is currently blocked

 # Copyrights